 There is no way to hack an interview, but preparation is as close as it gets.
 Your background and experience are only as good as what you learned from them.
 It’s always important to prepare scenarios of hardships from previous jobs and how you overcame them.

 Project managers need to be competent.
 That means answering technical questions with ease and familiarity.
 Brushing up on the latest software and new methodology is always advisable.
-There are many project management tools that make the job easier.
+Many project management tools make the job easier.

-Preparing project manager interview questions aren’t everything because the position itself requires an interpersonal skill.
-This means that you have to be well spoken and witty in the interview itself.
+Preparing project manager interview questions isn’t everything because the position requires interpersonal skills.
+This means you must be well-spoken and witty in the interview.